Cineplex Odeon Corporation: Expansion

 In April 1998, Cineplex Odeon Theatres merged with New York City-based Loews Theatres (founded in 1904 by Marcus Loew) to form Loews Cineplex Entertainment.
 Alliance Atlantis purchased Cineplex Odeon Films assets along with its home video division the same year.

 Post Loews Cineplex Entertainment

 After the merger, the company ceased to exist and was merged into the operations of Loews Cineplex Entertainment.
 In 1999, Ellis Jacob and Steve Brown, former executives who left Cineplex Odeon Corporation during the ownership change, created Galaxy Entertainment designed to bring big-city entertainment to mid-sized markets across Canada.
 In 2001, Loews Cineplex Entertainment, the company that merged with Cineplex Odeon, filed for chapter 11 bankruptcy.
 Lowes Cineplex was later acquired by Onex Corporation and Oaktree Capital Management in 2002.
 In 2004, Onex decided to sell Loews Cineplex and retain the Canadian operations, merging then with Galaxy to form Cineplex Galaxy Income Fund (now Cineplex Entertainment).
 At the time of the merger, Cineplex Odeon operated 40 locations in Canada.

+Cineplex Galaxy bought Famous Players for $500 million in June 2005.